cwreynolds/TexSyn/README.md

 # TexSyn
 ## Library for evolutionary texture synthesis.

+_(If you plan to build and run TexSyn, see notes at the bottom of this README.)_

 **TexSyn** is a library for procedural texture synthesis.
 It is primarily intended for use by a _genetic programming_ (“GP”) system, a type of _genetic algorithm_.
 The GP system performs _simulated evolution_ on a _population_ of programs, according to a _fitness function_ (aka _fitness metric_, _utility function_, or _loss function_.)
 For a GP texture synthesis application, the programs are compositions of functions from this **TexSyn** library.
 When executed they describe a _color texture_ — which is to say — an _image_.
 As an example, this code:
 ```
     Noise(0.2, Vec2(1, 2),